programminghistorian/jekyll/lessons/linux-installation.md

 try this.

-In your text editor, create a new file, enter the following two-line program and save it to your `programming-historian`{.filename} directory as `hello-world.py`{.filename}
+In your text editor, create a new file, enter the following two-line program and save it to your `programming-historian` directory as `hello-world.py`

 ``` python
 # hello-world.py
 print 'hello world'
 ```

-Your chosen text editor should have a “`Run`{.filename}” button that will allow you to execute your program.
+Your chosen text editor should have a “`Run`” button that will allow you to execute your program.
 If all went well, it should look something like this (Example as seen in Komodo Edit.
 Click on the image to see a full-size copy):

 ![hello world in Komodo Edit on a Mac][]